rudalsly26/rudalsly26.github.io/_pages/about.md

 ## About

-M.A. student in Economics at Korea University.   **Research interests**: Macroeconomics, International Finance, Economic growth, Econometrics
+bio: M.A. student in Economics at Korea University.<br>**Research interests**: Macroeconomics, International Finance, Economic growth, Econometrics

 ---